inrae/MSpangepop/README.md

 python variants_generation.py -fai <FAI> -fa <FASTA> -v <VCF> -y <YAML>
 ```
 The VCF is the one created with the previous command using `msprime`.

+The variants generation is inspired by [VISOR](https://github.com/davidebolo1993/VISOR).
 YAML template is available in `VISOR_random_bed` folder.
 Modify the YAML input to set the percentage of each variant you want to simulate (must equal 100).

 Each variant type has a size distribution file (bins = 100 bp) in folder `sv_distributions`.
 The data was extracted from [An integrated map of structural variation in 2,504 human genomes (Sudmant, et al. 2015)](https://www.nature.com/articles/nature15394).

 The distributions are used to randomly sample each structural variant size.

 # TODO
-- [ ] Add non supported VISOR variant types
+- [ ] Add not yet supported VISOR variant types
     - [ ] MNP
     - [ ] tandem repeat contraction
     - [ ] tandem repeat expansion